M4 Sherman variants: Post-war variants

 The M4 Sherman pattern enjoyed a lengthy post-war service all over the world.
-They were used well into the 1960s and 1970s by some nations, mainly in Africa and Latin America.
-In some cases, the vehicles were converted for use in a variety of other roles from mobile artillery to ambulances.
+They were used well into the 1970s by some nations, mainly in Africa and Latin America.
+In some cases, the vehicles were converted for use to a variety of other roles from mobile artillery to ambulances.
 Conversions were also made for use in civilian industry.

+There were two common civilian industrial conversions in Canada.
+The Finning Corporation introduced a shortened chassis with a powerful hydraulic rock drill, which was able to navigate very rough terrain for road construction.
+The Madill Corporation found a ready market for a range of logging equipment using converted Sherman chassis.
+Perhaps the most spectacular were spar yarders with an extensible mast with various winches and cables to haul heavy logs up steep slopes.